DevanshKumar01/Python-Practice/README.md

 ### 06 - Shopping Cart
 A simple shopping cart that lets you add items with prices and prints a full bill summary at the end.

+### 07 - Quiz Game
+A command-line multiple-choice quiz game that tests basic programming knowledge and shows your final score.

 ## Other Scripts

 - `area of a circle.py` – calculates area from radius